rrovetto/Ontology-Development-Guidelines/Features of Ontologies/Minimum Ontology Features.md

 NOTE: Consideer the Close-world vs. Open-world assumption.
 Whether you opt for one or the other (or another option?) may depend on the project.

+If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

-Copyright (c) 2020 Robert John Rovetto.
+Copyright (c) 2019-2020 Robert John Rovetto.